unnatissrivastava/retina-scan/README.md

 RetinaScan AI aims to provide an accessible first-level screening system that can help identify retinal images that may require further medical evaluation.

 ---
+## 💡 Our Solution

+RetinaScan AI allows a user to upload a retinal fundus image.

+The system then: